However, St Christopher's school is also fortunate to have some

 continuing educational success.
 While Sidcot

-in 1699 by Quakers,
+was founded in 1699 by Quakers,

 St Christopher's continues to maintain its